Siyokoy: Defining characteristics

 Compared to sirena and kataw that have more human features, siyokoys are animalistic in form and structure.

-The Syokoy is a creature from Filipino mythology that looks like a scary version of a merman.
-Unlike mermaids that have fish tails, the Syokoy has legs like a human, so it can move both in water and on land.
-Its body is usually shown as strong and green, covered in slimy scales to match its life underwater.
-It has a grotesque and creepy face with big, bulging eyes and sharp teeth, making it look like a predator.
-Its hands and feet are webbed, which helps it swim fast, and it might have gills on its neck to breathe underwater.
-People believe the Syokoy lives deep in the ocean or lakes, and it’s known for being dangerous and strong, and is often seen as a symbol of the hidden threats in deep water.
+The Syokoy is a creature from Filipino mythology, often depicted as a fearsome type of merman with distinct, terrifying features.
+Unlike traditional mermaids with fish tails, the Syokoy has human-like legs, allowing it to move both in water and on land.
+Its body is typically described as muscular and green, covered in slimy scales that reflect its aquatic nature.
+The Syokoy’s face is grotesque, with sharp, pointed teeth and bulging eyes that give it a predatory appearance.
+Its webbed hands and feet are ideal for swimming, and it may have gills on its neck for breathing underwater.
+Often described as lurking in the depths of the ocean or lakes, the Syokoy is feared for its strength and malevolent nature, symbolizing the dangers hidden in deep waters.